garrandall/popular-music-data/tracks/move-right-out-rick-astley.md

 Why should I convince myself
 That she loves me and no one else
 Feels like time to break the chains
-I wont be fooled again
+I won't be fooled again

 Gonna take my time
 Gonna take what's mine